MontiCore/montithings/applications/eud/README.md

 <!-- (c) https://github.com/MontiCore/monticore -->
-# DSL - end-user development with MontiCore
+# EUD - end-user development with MontiCore

 This application shows with a basic example how end user development can be accomplished in MontiThings.